xinxinw1/message/README.md

 A demo is available at http://musiclifephilosophy.com/codes/message/

+Keep in mind that the server admin (ie. me) can read everything you write there!

 ## Installation

 You need a server that runs php and git and preferably has inotify enabled.
 Then cd to any directory and do